Kluber dominates Angels with three-hitter, Indians win 3-0

 The Angels were again without All-Star outfielder Mike Trout, who missed his third straight game with a sore right wrist.

 But even with Trout in the lineup, Los Angeles would have had a tough time against Kluber.
-The right-hander got stronger as the game went on, and he cooled off Japanese star Shohei Ohtani, who homered twice in Friday's win.
+The right-hander was never in trouble and he cooled off Japanese star Shohei Ohtani, who homered twice in Friday's win.

 Ohtani came in batting .643 with four homers and eight RBIs in three games against Cleveland, but went 0 for 4 and struck out twice against Kluber.